ntnhut/LeetSolve/docs/source/Priority_Queue/1046_Last_Stone_Weight_int.md

 ## Solution: Keeping the heaviest stones on top

 The only things you want at any time are the two heaviest stones.
-One way of keeping this condition is by using [`std::priority_queue`](https://en.cppreference.com/w/cpp/container/priority_queue).
+One way of keeping this condition is by using {index}`std::priority_queue`.

 ### Code